Iowa Geocachers Organization - Bylaws

 Section 5.1.
 Officers.
 The officers of the corporation shall be a president, one or more vice-presidents (the number to be determined by the Board of Directors), a secretary, a treasurer and such other officers as may be elected in accordance with the provisions of this article.
 The Board of Directors may elect or appoint the other officers, including one or more assistant secretaries and one or more assistant treasurers, as it shall deem desirable, to have the authority and perform the duties prescribed by the Board of Directors.
 Any two or more offices may be held by the same person.

 Section 5.2.
 Election and Term of Office.
-The officers of the corporation shall be elected annually by the Board of Directors at the regular annual meeting of the Board of Directors.
-The BOD will specify two neutral parties to conduct and audit the voting.
-In the event of a tie each candidate will pick a random number between 0 and 16 and the neutral auditors will pick a number with the closest person attaining the position.
-If the election of officers shall not be held at such meeting, it shall be held as soon thereafter as is convenient.
+The officers of the corporation shall be elected annually by the Board of Directors.
+This election will be held electronically after the Board of Directors election has concluded, but prior to the annual meeting.
+The Nomination Committee will designate two neutral parties to conduct and audit the voting.
+In the event of a tie the neutral auditors will pick a number between 0 and 16 and each candidate will pick a number with the closest person attaining the position.
+The officers will be announced at the regular annual meeting.
 New offices may be created and filled at any meeting of the Board of Directors.
 Each officer shall hold office until their successor shall have been elected and shall have qualified.

 Section 5.3.
 Removal.
 Any officer elected or appointed by the Board of Directors may be removed by the Board of Directors whenever in its judgment the best interests of the corporation would be served by such director’s removal, but such removal shall be without prejudice to the contract rights, if any, of the officer so removed.